fuwu99/primrose-pokemeow/README.md

-# Primrose Selfbot - V4 IS OUT NOW
+# Primrose Selfbot - V5 IS OUT

 A **feature-rich, advanced, performant PokéMeow selfbot** that can make Meow devs cry
 - This is **not free**, stop spamming my DMs.